Expat Exchange

 Expats, digital nomads and retirees living in Varna responded:

 "Bulgaria is a very historical country.
 Lots of interesting things to see, but you have to seek them out, so read travel books!
 Bulgaria is also a very traditional country where traditions are respected.
 "Martenitsa" is celebrated March 1st all over Bulgaria.
 Look it up, interesting!
 The major thing I do not like about Bulgaria is the car drivers who park anywhere and in any position as well as do not seem to respect speed limits.
 The Bulgarian staff at the U.S. Embassy in Sofia are, for the most part, "snotty", unprofessional, and act as if they are doing you a favor.
 I guess that living under socialism for so many years had influenced their behavior.
 I have dealt with embassies in other countries and have not been treated as "shabbily" as the Bulgarian staff at the U.S. Embassy in Sofia.
 On the other hand, the U.S. citizen employees I have dealt with at the embassy have always been polite, professional and helpful.
-Fortunately they have never had to live under socialism...yet," commented one expat living in Varna, Bulgaria.
+Fortunately they have never had to live under socialism...yet," remarked one expat in Varna.

 What type of social life can someone expect in Varna?